 Sole Proprietorship General Partnerships Limited Liability Company (LLC) "C" Corporation "S" Corporation Definition A business owned and operated by one person for profit.
 Two or more people who jointly own and operate a business.
 Blends the elements of the partnership and corporate structures.
 Formed by law as a separate entity, completely distinct from those who own it, and has its own rights and responsibilities.
 Allows the protection of a corporation with some of the financial flexibility of a partnership and elects not to be subject to federal corporate income tax.
 Number of owners allowed Only one owner.
-At least two; no upper limits.
-Owners are called partners.
-At least one; no upper limit.
-Owners are called members.
-At least one; no upper limit.
-Shareholders are owners.
-At least one; upper limit is 75.
-Shareholders are owners.
-Arizona filing requirements None Recommended trade name registration.
-None Recommended written agreement and trade name registration File articles of organization with the Arizona Corporation Commission, includes business name.
+At least two; no upper limits.Owners are called partners.
+At least one; no upper limit.Owners are called members.
+At least one; no upper limit.Shareholders are owners.
+At least one; upper limit is 75.Shareholders are owners.
+Arizona filing requirements File articles of organization with the Arizona Corporation Commission, includes business name.
 File articles of incorporation with the Arizona Corporation Commission, includes business name.
 File articles of incorporation with the Arizona Corporation Commission, includes business name.
 Must file Form 2553 with IRS.
 Management Owner has absolute control.
 In absence of agreement, all partners have equal voice.
 Governed by the operating agreement.
-Shareholders elect directors who set policy; officers manage day-to- day operations.
+Shareholders elect directors who set policy; officers manage day-to-day operations.
 Same as corporation.
 Subject to income tax No, sole proprietor pays all taxes.
 No, income/loss is passed through to all members.
 No, income/loss is passed through to all members.
 Yes, shareholders also report income from distributions & bonuses.
 Officers and directors report salary income.
 No, income/ loss is passed through to the shareholders.
 Liability The owner of the business can be held personally liable for the debts and obligations of the business.
-All partners are personally liable for business debts and liabilities.
-Members have limited personal liability for business debts even if they participate in management.
-The corporation safeguards the shareholder's personal assets except personally guaranteed business debt, or personal negligence or fault.
-Same as corporation.
+All partners are personally liable for business debts and liabilities. sonally liable for personal liability for business debts even Same as corporation.
 Dissolution Easiest to dissolve.
 Owner to pay debt, taxes and claims against the business.
 Partners pay debt, taxes and claims against the business.
 Settle partnership account.
 File articles of dissolution with the Arizona Corporation Commission.
 Pay debt, taxes and claims against the LLC.
 Distribute corporate assets to members.
 Shareholders must vote to approve dissolution.
 File articles of dissolution with the Arizona Corporation Commission.
 Pay debt, taxes and claims against the corporation.
-Distribute corporate assets to shareholders.
-Same as corporation.
+Distribute corporate assets to shareholders Same as corporation.

-Limited Partnership (LP), Limited Liability Partnership (LLP) and Limited Liability Limited Partnership (LLLP) are not included in the chart above
+^{} Limited Partnership (LP), Limited Liability Partnership (LLP) and Limited Liability Limited Partnership (LLLP) are not included in the chart above.